 String properties

-Unless otherwise specified in the description of a specific property, all properties whose values are of type "string" MUST have a non-empty value.
+Unless otherwise specified in the description of a specific property, all properties whose values are of type "string" SHALL have a non-empty value.

 Object properties

 Certain properties in this specification are defined to be JSON objects whose property names satisfy certain conditions.
 Examples are the run.files property (§3.11.10) and the rule.messageTemplates property (§3.29.9).
 Unless otherwise specified in the description of a specific property, if any such object is empty, then either the property SHALL be represented as an empty object {}, or it SHALL be absent.